elvis460/InstagramAPI/README.md

-# Insgatram API with Ruby on Rails
+# Instagram API with Ruby on Rails

+Instagram API with Ruby on Rails

 # Getting Started